ibm-cloud-docs/Cloudant/tutorials/create_bmxapp.md

 ## Context

-A significant advantage of {{site.data.keyword.cloud_notm}} is that you can create and deploy applications within
+A significant advantage of {{site.data.keyword.cloud}} is that you can create and deploy applications within
 {{site.data.keyword.cloud_notm}} itself.
 You do not have to find and maintain a server to run your applications.